 - Coefficients Table

-- Multiple R: It is called the correlation coefficient.
+- Multiple R: This is called the correlation coefficient.
 It tells you how strong the linear relationship is between the independent and dependent variables.
 1, -1, and 0 indicate a strong positive, a strong negative, and no relationship respectively.

 - R Square: This is called the coefficient of determination.
 It tells you the percentages of the dependent variable that can be explained by the independent variable(s).
 A value closer to 1 indicates that a difference in the dependent variable can be explained by the difference in the independent variable(s) for most of the values.